Your automatic transmission may be working overtime.

 The point of this article isn’t to scare you with technical details, but rather to educate you as to the needs and intricacy of your automatic transmission.
 Some manufacturers recommend servicing your transmission fluid as early as 30,000 miles, others at 60,000 miles, and more yet not until 100,000.
 This fluid is the lifeblood of your transmission – It lubricates, cools, and allows all of the parts to do their jobs properly.

 Old, dirty, or burnt transmission fluid can cause your transmission to quickly overheat and eventually break down.
-If you don’t know the last time yours was serviced, give us a call.
+If you don’t know the last time your vehicle was serviced, give us a call.
 We’d be happy to take a quick look at no charge.

 Have a Different Issue?

 You may not experience any of the symptoms above but you’re hearing or feeling something that isn’t right.
-Consider this a personal invitation to reach out to us and get a time schedule to come in and let us take care of you and your vehicle – it’s what we do.
+Consider this a personal invitation to schedule a visit to our repair shop in sunny Mesa, AZ.
+Our #1 priority is customer satisfaction, you’re in good hands with Highline Car Care!